Group Counseling & Support

 Circle of Support is open to OSU students of all genders, providing a safe space for survivors of interpersonal and gender-based violence (including sexual/physical assault, emotional abuse, stalking, bullying, sexual harassment, and reproductive coercion) to share, connect, and heal.
 Hosted by CAPS, CAPE, and Cascades Student Wellness.

 - When & where: In-person group meetings Tuesdays 3 to 4:30pm.
-Virtual group meets Wednesdays 11 to 12:15pm.
 New Members accepted every week.

 - To inquire or request meeting location/link: email [email protected]